 Nepal’s stature at the international level happens to be one of the key trending topics in the recent times when it comes to small nations undergoing rapid transformation.
 As a process, Nepal has made major strides in various fields and is gradually graduating to the next level of development in line with the global Sustainable Development Goals (SDGs).

 In an interview with the Nepali Sansar Bureau (NSB), Andreas Andreopoulos, Head of Sustainable Future Eco Landmarks (SFEL) International Secretariat, Sustainable Holistic Development Global Expert and Founding President of METIS Global Awareness Network, and analyst of applications of communication, M.Ed.
-With substantial contribution by Kamal Parajuli, Nepal SEFL Focal Point member, shared his views on a wide range of issues pertaining to Nepal’s developmental status and path towards sustainable development.
+With a substantial contribution by Kamal Parajuli, Nepal SEFL Focal Point member shared his views on a wide range of issues pertaining to Nepal’s developmental status and the path towards sustainable development.

 Q1.
 Nepali Sansar Bureau (NSB): How do you see the current state of development in Nepal and its way ahead in line with UN Sustainable Development Goals (UNSDGs)?